 As part of the Conversations API, this method's required scopes depend on the type of channel-like object you're working with.
-A corresponding channels: scope is required when working with public channels, groups: for private channels, also the same rules are applied for im: and mpim:.
+For classic Slack apps, a corresponding channels: scope is required when working with public channels, groups: for private channels, also the same rules are applied for im: and mpim:.
 For workspace apps, a conversations: scope is all that's needed.

 Paginate through collections of data by setting the cursor parameter to a next_cursor attribute returned by a previous request's response_metadata.
 Default value fetches the first "page" of the collection.
 See pagination for more detail.